-Alison May ’97 will become Dartmouth’s next director of Student Accessibility Services, Kathryn Lively, dean of the College, announced today.
+Alison May ’97 will become Dartmouth’s next director of , Kathryn Lively, announced today.
 May, who will be an assistant dean, will take over for Ward Newmeyer, who plans to retire in September.

 “I want to thank Ward for 13 years of dedicated service to Dartmouth, promoting and enabling student success,” says Lively.
 “And I am thrilled that Alison is coming back to campus.
 Blending rigorous scholarship and practical experience, she will work collaboratively with faculty to make sure that every student is well equipped to take advantage of what the College has to offer, inside and outside our classrooms.”

 May comes to Dartmouth from Northwestern University, where she has been assistant dean of students and director of AccessibleNU, which provides services for students with disabilities on five Northwestern campuses in the U.S. and abroad.